 April 23 – April 30, 2016

 A group of twenty First Church youth and adults will be travelling to Outreach360 in Jinotega “the City of Mists”, one of the poorest regions of Nicaragua April 23 – April 30, 2016.

 Outreach360’s Service Program in Jinotega focuses on educational programs for local children, offered at their Learning Center.
 Through these programs, the aim is to provide children with functional skills, competencies, and abilities that allow them to overcome the challenges of poverty and achieve a greater standard of living for themselves and their families.
 Volunteers in Jinotega play an important role as educators in these programs, primarily teaching English to elementary school children at the Learning Center or providing engaging and meaningful Learning Camps in the community.
 The powerful impact of service-learning, coupled with authentic cultural interaction, not only transforms the lives of the children, but also the lives of volunteers.
 The focus is on truly selfless service – meeting the needs of impoverished children.

 You do not have to speak Spanish to travel on this mission trip; there are opportunities for everyone, after all – a smile is universally understood!

-If you are interested in joining this mission trip, please contact [email protected] or 882-4861 Ext 12 to reserve your space.
+If you are interested in being added to the waiting list for this mission trip, please contact [email protected] or 882-4861 Ext 12 to reserve your space.